LytixDev/slash/docs/syntax.md

 string: "" any characters enclosed inside double-qoutes

-identifiers: Must start with a letter (a, b, .. z) or underscore (_) or hyphen (-).
-Then can be followed by any number character (0, 1, ..
-9) and starting character.
+identifiers: Must start with a letter (a, b, .. z), underscore (_) or hyphen (-).
+Can then be any sequence of the aformentioned characters plus any number character (0, 1, ..
+9).

-shell identifiers: Shell identifiers are less strict than regular identifiers.
-This is meant to loosly follow the POSIX standard of splitting identifiers.
-NOTE: not implemented.

 comment: # consumes any character until newline